 WHAT ABOUT SHOW RECAPS AND OPINION PIECES?
 (TLDR: No.)

 Quite frankly, editorials such as opinion pieces, reviews, PPV/weekly show recaps, rumor pieces, or the best match of the week/month/year types of articles are not fitting for a site like ours.
-We have dabbled in trying these sorts of pieces in the past but found they did not perform well compared to our story pieces and it wasn’t worth the time or effort that goes into writing these sorts of articles.
+We have dabbled in trying these sorts of pieces in the past but found that they did not perform well compared to our story pieces and it wasn’t worth the time or effort that goes into writing these sorts of articles.
 Besides, readers can find pieces like this on countless other wrestling-related websites online.
 We deliver unique, entertaining factual information and interviews from a neutral or third-person point-of-view.
 Unless an opinion piece allows unique insight or access to the wrestling business, please do not send opinion or editorial pitches as these will be turned down.
 A good way to see what hits and what misses is to browse the articles we have already on our site.

 HOW LONG DOES MY WORK NEED TO BE?